Topaz provides a powerful functional programming library to support declarative and expressive code writing. Leverage all functional tools!

 while true {

-let value = self.generator(currentIndex)
+let value = sequence.generator(currentIndex)

 if condition(value) {